axelboc/taekwon/README.md

 - `npm run dev`

-This is the prefered command to run in development.
+This is the preferred command to run in development.
 It uses Gulp to build the client scripts, lint all the JavaScript files, start the server with [nodemon](https://github.com/remy/nodemon) and watch for file changes.
 When a file in the `clients` folder changes, Gulp rebuilds the client scripts automatically.
 When a file in the `app` folder changes, nodemon restarts the server automatically.

 - `npm run build`

 This command just builds the client scripts.
 It neither starts the server nor watches for file changes.
 Run this after modifying `config/.env`.

-- `npm start` or `npm run start`
+- `npm start`

 This is an alias of `node app`; it simply starts the server.
 Don't use it in production: [use `forever start app`](#running-taekwon-in-production-with-forever).